-When it comes to motorcycle pants, there aren’t many options that break the $500 mark that will provide you with more benefits than you can find in a sub-$500 pair.
-With such a large variety of options in the sub-$500 pricing category, it can be quite overwhelming when choosing the right pant tailored to your riding style.
-This list is here to save the day and help you narrow down the options to what we think are the best motorcycle pants for beginners under $500.
+When it comes to motorcycle pants, most options that break the $500 mark won’t provide you with more benefits than you can find in a more affordable pair.
+With such a large variety of options under $500, choosing the right pants for your body and riding style can feel quite overwhelming.

-To begin this list, I decided to start with a pant option that can take you anywhere safely in any weather.
+To begin this list, I decided to start with a pant option that can take you anywhere safely in practically any weather.

-REV’IT! designed these ‘Commuter Pants’ with three-season riding in mind; rain or sun.
-They have been designed for riders who are seeking a protective and weatherproof option without having to sacrifice comfort or safety.
+REV’IT! designed their Commuter Pants with three-season riding in mind, come rain or sun.
+They’ve been designed for riders seeking a protective and weatherproof option that doesn’t sacrifice comfort or safety.

 The Commuter Pants are made of abrasion-resistant PWR shell 3-layer material with hydratex 3L PRO waterproofing.
 The pants also feature Seeflex CE level 2 armor in the knees and have Tryonic Seesoft CE level 1 type B inserts for hip protection.

-Some riders prefer the ‘casual jeans look’ to more traditional protective riding pants and it’s easy to understand why.
-Some of us aren’t tracking our bikes or riding through thunderstorms on 1000 mile treks, so if you’re looking for an easy-going alternative that won’t break the bank look no further.
+Some riders prefer the ‘casual jeans look’ to more traditional protective riding pants, and it’s easy to understand why.
+Some of us aren’t tracking our bikes or riding through thunderstorms on 1000 mile treks, so if you’re looking for an easy-going alternative that won’t break the bank, look no further.

-The pants are full of vents and Firstgear even went as far as to include chamude suede knee patches to keep the sides of your tank scratch-free.
+The pants are full of vents too, and Firstgear even went as far as to include chamude suede knee patches to keep the sides of your tank scratch-free.

 If you’re looking for a robust pant for your thousands of miles in yearly touring distances, these pretty much hold the gold standard.

 The hip protectors are sold separately, but the knee areas of these pants come equipped with CE-certified armor behind the reinforced polymer printed texture for added abrasion resistance.
 The entire garment carries a CE Cat II safety certification, so you can count on them to be as tough as they are stylish.

-I’m topping this list off with a pair of pure performance-oriented race pants.
+I’m topping this list off with a pair of purely performance-oriented race pants.
 Mainly because I can, but also because there are still many new riders who want the best-of-the-best when it comes to protection and safety features.